aiven/devportal/docs/products/flink/howto/connect/connect-kafka.rst

 3. Select the connector type and data formats.

-   For more information on the connector types and the requirements for each of them, see :doc:`this article </docs/products/flink/concepts/kafka_connectors>`.
+   For more information on the connector types and the requirements for each of them, see the articles on :doc:`Kafka connector types </docs/products/flink/concepts/kafka_connectors>` and :doc:`the requirements for each connector type </docs/products/flink/concepts/kafka_connector_requirements>`.

 4. Define the Flink table **Name**, the source **Kafka topic** and **Schema SQL**.